 - Avoid bathing for at least the first 2 days.

-- Don’t let your child ride a bike or use toys he sits on for a few weeks.
+- Don’t let your child ride a bike or use toys they sit on for a few weeks.
 Check with your doctor to see when your baby can get back to normal fun and games.

-- Dress him in loose-fitting clothes.
-His groin may be tender.
+- Dress them in loose-fitting clothes.
+Their groin may be tender.

 - Use diapers if needed, but change them often and leave them off for short periods of time.